antarctica/bas-web-map-engine-v1/README.md

 * `db_1` - local PostGIS database for the Web Map Engine
 * `geoserver_1` - local GeoServer instance for authentication and map data

+The local PostGIS database will be automatically populated with the Web Map Engine application schema and a simple test map.

 When you see: